Munsat/wordle-project/README.md

 1. Once all lines are filled, and the word is not right, then show GAMEOVER, otherwise show YOU'VE WON!

 1. Keep track of score
+1. need to add styling
+1. Added functionality for keyboard color

 ## Things to fix
-- need to add styling
-- need to add functionality for keyboard color

 - Need to DRY code.
 Too much repeatation.

 ## To Do
+1. Time limits?
 1. The game will have 3 levels of difficulty.
    - Hard: 3 guesses
    - Medium: 6 guesses